thural/test_site/README.md

 # testsite
-Creating a test site and develop it as I learn frontend
+Create a test site and develop it as I learn frontend further